quadsurf/express-basic-server/README.md

 * Use your notes and the Express docs to create a route that returns some kind of data when a user sends a GET request to '/someanimal'

-## Part Three:
+## Part Three: Create a client that sends an ajax request to the server

 * In a seperate git repo create a client project that has a simple html page and sends an ajax call to the API you created in step 2.
 Run your client on http-server.
 These do not have to be deployed.
 You can send a request from one port to another.
 Just run the servers in different terminal windows.

+## Submit your work

-## Paste a link to your client side repo here:
+* Paste a link to your client side repo here: ____

-* Make sure you add, commit and push all your changes on the server repo to your clone (this repo) and submit the assignment by pasting a link to your fork in [Workbook](https://workbook.galvanize.com/cohorts/66/articles/2945)
+* Make sure you add, commit and push all your changes to your fork of this repo and paste a link to it in [Workbook](https://workbook.galvanize.com/cohorts/66/articles/2945)